Cyfrin/Updraft/courses/gmx-perpetuals-trading/6-gmx-token/5-tips-for-gmx-exercises/+page.md

-Okay, here is a thorough and detailed summary of the video clip (0:00 - 0:35), covering the requested points:

-**Overall Summary:**

-The video clip focuses on guiding the viewer on how to identify the specific smart contract functions and parameters used for staking GMX, unstaking GMX, and claiming associated rewards within the GMX protocol on Arbitrum.
-The speaker explains that while the function calls themselves are simple, they will _not_ be explicitly detailed in the video.
-Instead, the speaker instructs the viewer on a methodology to discover this information independently by analyzing relevant transaction hashes using blockchain explorers and transaction debuggers.

-**Core Task Assigned to Viewer:**

-The speaker explicitly leaves it to the viewer to figure out:

-1. Which specific functions are called for staking GMX.
-2. Which specific functions are called for unstaking GMX.
-3. Which specific functions are called for claiming rewards.
-4. Which smart contracts host these functions.

-**Methodology for Discovery:**

-The speaker outlines a process for the viewer to find the necessary information:

-1.  **Obtain Relevant Transaction Hashes:** The speaker mentions that they will provide relevant transaction hashes in the associated GitHub repository for the course/tutorial.
-These hashes correspond to transactions where staking, unstaking, or reward claiming occurred.
-2.  **Use a Blockchain Explorer (Implicit):** The video starts by showing Arbiscan, an Arbitrum block explorer.
-While not explicitly stated as part of the _debugging_ workflow here, it's the source of the initial transaction details shown, including the hash.
-Viewers could potentially find their own transaction hashes here too.
-3.  **Use a Transaction Debugger:** The core method proposed is to use a transaction debugger.
-    - Copy a relevant transaction hash (from the GitHub repo or found elsewhere).
-    - Paste this hash into a transaction debugger tool.
-    - Analyze the debugger's output to understand the internal operations of the transaction.

-**Tools & Resources Mentioned:**

-1.  **Arbiscan (arbiscam.io):** Shown in the first half of the clip.
-Used to display the details of a specific transaction.
-    - **URL:** Visible in the browser bar (though partially obscured, it's clearly Arbiscan).
-    - **Purpose:** Viewing transaction details like status, timestamp, involved addresses, and the initial function call.
-2.  **GitHub Repository:** Mentioned as the place where the speaker will provide the necessary transaction hashes for the viewer to analyze.
-(No specific URL shown/mentioned in the clip).
-    - **Purpose:** To provide starting points (transaction hashes) for the debugging exercises.
-3.  **Tenderly (tenderly.co):** Shown in the second half of the clip.
-Presented as an example of a transaction debugger.
-    - **URL:** Visible in the browser bar (`dashboard.tenderly.co`).
-    - **Purpose:** To paste a transaction hash and get a detailed breakdown of its execution, including internal function calls, contracts interacted with, parameters passed, state changes, events emitted, and gas usage.

-**Important Concepts:**

-1.  **Smart Contract Interaction:** The core idea is interacting with smart contracts (like the GMX staking contracts) by calling their functions (`Stake GMX`).
-2.  **Transaction Hash:** A unique identifier for a blockchain transaction, used to look up its details and debug its execution.
-3.  **Transaction Debugging:** The process of analyzing a transaction's execution trace to understand exactly which functions were called, in what order, with which parameters, and on which contracts.
-This is crucial for reverse-engineering interactions or understanding complex protocols.
-4.  **Staking/Unstaking/Claiming Rewards:** Standard DeFi (Decentralized Finance) actions related to liquidity provision and earning yield, specifically within the GMX ecosystem.
-5.  **Function Calls & Parameters:** Understanding that interacting with a smart contract involves calling specific named functions and potentially passing data (parameters) to them.

-**Code Blocks / Data Snippets Shown:**

-- **On Arbiscan:**
-  - **Transaction Hash:** `0x0ed2a66323713c2e78dd53750612f3e9bcc97f2f8c02633a433a413889142067` (This is the specific example transaction being viewed).
-  - **Status:** `Success`
-  - **Block:** `295241209`
-  - **Timestamp:** `69 days ago (Jan-14-2025 05:59:42 AM +UTC)` (Note: The date seems futuristic, likely placeholder or test data).
-  - **Transaction Action:** `Call Stake GMX Function by 0xd24cBa...40f49E on 0x5E4766F9...15C5694A1` (Indicates the high-level action).
-  - **From:** `0xd24cba75f7AF6081bfF9E6122f4054f32140f49E` (The address initiating the transaction).
-  - **Interacted With (Contract):** `0x5E4766F932ce00a4A1a82d3DA85adf15C5694A1` (The primary contract address called).
-- **On Tenderly (Debugger View - showing analysis of presumably the same or similar Tx):**
-  - Shows a "Debugger" tab active.
-  - Displays a "Full Trace" section.
-  - Highlights an internal call (partially visible): `[Receiver] RewardRouterV2._stakeGmx(_fundingAccount = 0xd24cba75f7af6081bff9e6122f4054f321...` (This reveals a more specific internal function `_stakeGmx` on a contract likely named `RewardRouterV2` and shows one of the parameters `_fundingAccount` matches the 'From' address seen on Arbiscan).
-  - Other tabs visible: Summary, Contracts, Events, State, Gas Profiler.
-  - Events visible include "Minted" involving a "RewardTracker" contract and GMX tokens.

-**Notes & Tips:**

-- The functions for GMX staking/unstaking/claiming are considered "simple" by the speaker.
-- Debugging transactions using tools like Tenderly is a practical way to understand smart contract interactions without needing direct access to the frontend code.
-- Using the transaction hashes provided in the GitHub repo is recommended for the exercises.
-- Tenderly (or similar debuggers) allows you to see the specific contracts, function names, and parameters involved in an interaction.

-**Examples & Use Cases:**

-- **Use Case:** A developer or user wants to interact with GMX staking contracts programmatically (e.g., via their own script or contract) and needs to know the exact function names, contract addresses, and required parameters.
-- **Example:** The video walks through looking up a known staking transaction (`0x0ed...`) on Arbiscan and then demonstrates (using Tenderly) how analyzing this transaction reveals the internal call to `RewardRouterV2._stakeGmx` and its parameters, providing the information needed for the use case above.
+## How to Find GMX Staking, Unstaking, and Claiming Functions

+This lesson focuses on the practical steps required to identify the specific smart contract functions and parameters used for staking GMX, unstaking GMX, and claiming the associated rewards within the GMX protocol, specifically on the Arbitrum network.

+While the interactions themselves involve relatively simple function calls, we will not explicitly detail which functions to call or what parameters they require.
+Instead, this guide will equip you with the methodology to discover this information independently.
+This skill is crucial for understanding how protocols work under the hood and for building custom interactions.

+The core task is for you to determine:

+1. Which specific functions are called for staking GMX tokens.
+2. Which specific functions are called for unstaking GMX tokens.
+3. Which specific functions are called for claiming GMX staking rewards.
+4. Which specific smart contract addresses host these functions.

+To achieve this, you will analyze relevant blockchain transactions using common web3 tools.

+### Methodology: Analyzing Transactions to Uncover Functions

+The primary method involves obtaining transaction hashes corresponding to the actions you want to understand (staking, unstaking, claiming) and then dissecting these transactions using specialized tools.

+1.  **Obtain Relevant Transaction Hashes:** We will provide a set of transaction hashes in the associated GitHub repository for this course.
+These hashes represent actual GMX staking, unstaking, and reward claiming operations on Arbitrum.
+Alternatively, you could find your own transaction hashes if you have previously interacted with the GMX protocol.
+2.  **Use a Blockchain Explorer:** Start by examining a transaction hash using a block explorer compatible with Arbitrum, such as Arbiscan (arbiscan.io).
+The explorer provides high-level details like the transaction status, timestamp, the initiating wallet address (`From`), and the primary contract interacted with.
+For example, looking up a staking transaction like `0x0ed2a66323713c2e78dd53750612f3e9bcc97f2f8c02633a433a413889142067` on Arbiscan might show a high-level action described as `Call Stake Gmx Function`.
+This gives you a starting point but doesn't reveal the internal specifics.
+3.  **Use a Transaction Debugger:** The key to uncovering the exact functions and parameters lies in using a transaction debugger tool, such as Tenderly (tenderly.co).
+    *   Copy the relevant transaction hash.
+    *   Paste the hash into the debugger tool.
+    *   Analyze the detailed execution trace provided by the debugger.
+This trace breaks down the transaction into its elemental steps, including internal function calls between contracts, the precise data (parameters) passed during these calls, state changes, and emitted events.

+### Tools for the Job

+*   **Blockchain Explorer (e.g., Arbiscan):** Used for viewing basic transaction details and identifying the initial contract interaction.
+*   **Transaction Debugger (e.g., Tenderly):** Essential for dissecting the transaction's execution flow, revealing internal function calls, parameters, involved contracts, and events.
+Provides tabs like "Debugger," "Full Trace," "Contracts," "Events," and "State."
+*   **GitHub Repository:** The designated location (provided alongside this course material) where you can find the sample transaction hashes needed for your analysis.

+### Key Concepts Involved

+*   **Smart Contract Interaction:** Executing actions on the blockchain by calling functions within smart contracts (e.g., a `stake` function on a GMX contract).
+*   **Transaction Hash (TxHash):** A unique identifier for every transaction submitted to the blockchain, acting as a lookup key.
+*   **Transaction Debugging:** The process of stepping through a transaction's execution path to understand its internal logic, function calls, data flow, and effects.
+*   **DeFi Actions:** Standard operations in Decentralized Finance, such as staking tokens to earn yield, unstaking them to retrieve capital, and claiming accrued rewards.
+*   **Function Calls & Parameters:** Smart contract functions often require specific input data (parameters) to execute correctly.
+Debugging reveals these requirements.

+### Example: Debugging a GMX Staking Transaction

+Let's illustrate the process using the example transaction hash `0x0ed...67` mentioned earlier:

+1.  **Arbiscan:** Viewing this hash on Arbiscan confirms it was successful and initiated by address `0xd24cBa...40f49E`, interacting primarily with contract `0x5E4766...94A1`, executing a high-level `Call Stake Gmx Function`.
+2.  **Tenderly:** Pasting the same hash into Tenderly's debugger allows for deeper analysis.
+Within the "Debugger" or "Full Trace" view, you can observe the sequence of internal operations.
+You might see an internal call directed to a contract identified potentially as `RewardRouterV2`, calling a function like `_stakeGmx`.
+Crucially, the debugger will also show the parameters passed to this function, such as `_fundingAccount = 0xd24cba75f7af6081bff9e6122f4054f321...` (matching the `From` address).
+Associated events, like tokens being minted by a "RewardTracker" contract, provide further context.

+By following this debugging process for the transaction hashes related to staking, unstaking, and claiming (found in the provided GitHub repository), you can systematically identify the target contracts, function names, and required parameters for each action within the GMX protocol.
+This hands-on analysis is a fundamental skill for any web3 developer or researcher.